 By becoming a CID member, you will be able to contribute and influence changes in the sector and be part of the dialogue with the government over issues affecting international aid.
 You and your staff and volunteers will have access to CID’s training and workshops, plus CID Talks and events, including the CID Annual Conference.
 You will be part of a dynamic network of development and humanitarian organisations, and your membership will strengthen CID as a respected and influential voice for the development community in Aotearoa New Zealand.

-Click here to see our current members - over 60 organisations working in international development.
+Click here to see our current members – almost 70 organisations working in international development.

-There are two types of memberships, Full Members and Affiliate Members:
+There are three types of memberships, Individual Members, Full Members and Affiliate Members: